 Bottom Line – the Aeropress makes just one cup at a time whereas the French Press can make multiple cups depending on the size that you have.

-Which is Easier to Clean?
+Which is Coffee Brewer is Easier to Clean?

 Bottom line is basically there are both really easy to clean and they have few parts and are taken apart and put back together very easily.